So where should you start? let us help you in deciding the languages you should learn to become a professional Web Designer.

 You should be familiar with:

-- As we need to develop a web-based application using jQuery, it will be good if you have an understanding of how the internet and web-based applications work.
+• As we need to develop a web-based application using Javascript, it will be good if you have an understanding of how the internet and web-based applications work.

 This is how it looks if we include all codes in a single HTML Page: